openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Security Profile

 This specification does not define or require a particular security profile since there are several security profiles and new security profiles under development.
-Implementers shall be given flexibility to select the security profile that best suits their needs.
+Implementers SHALL be given flexibility to select the security profile that best suits their needs.
 Implementers might consider [@FAPI-1-RW] or [@FAPI-2-BL].

 Implementers are recommended to select a security profile that has a certification program or other resources that allow both OpenID Providers and Relying Parties to ensure they have complied with the profile’s security and interoperability requirements, such as the OpenID Foundation Certification Program, https://openid.net/certification/.